rajeshksv/AlfredExtensions/MessageToFriend/README.md

 * Send Gtalk Message/SMS to your contacts
 * Multiple Google accounts could be present on the system.
 * Search not just contacts, but also buddies whom you already messaged but not present in address book
-* Reply to last received message directly using ..
+* Reply to last conversation directly using ..
 * Copy last received message using ...

 ### Note